 - salt as needed

-- ½ tsp garam masala (or 1 tbsp sambar powder
+- ½ teaspoon garam masala (or 1 tbsp pav bhaji masala or sambar powder)

 - 1 large tomato (chopped, about ½ cup)

 - 1 tsp kasuri methi (or curry leaves)